 If this approach seems too radical to bring results, here’s an example from one of our own clients, The Music Empowers Foundation, (MEF has since become SpreadMusicNow) a non-profit that funds music programs in underserved communities.

 When we built the original Music Empowers Web site in 2010, we weren’t trying to gain a massive social media following or even Web site traffic.
 We simply wanted to get the cause off the ground.
 So we asked our writer, Ellen Judson, to write a bit about the benefits of music education.

 When Ellen wrote this piece, she wasn’t thinking “How can I concoct something to get 70,000 people a year to visit our Web site and get organization XYZ to link to us?”
 She simply wanted to inform.
 She was writing from the heart, sharing facts and anecdotes about the power of music to transform children’s lives.

-Today, the Importance of Music receives over 5,000 unique site visits each month.
-It typically ranks #1 on Google for the term “importance of music,” and has assisted Music Empowers in both gaining followers (over 160,000 Facebook fans and counting) and prompting donations.
+At its peak, the Importance of Music received over 5,000 unique site visits each month.
+It ranked #1 on Google for the term “importance of music,” and had assisted Music Empowers in both gaining followers (over 160,000 Facebook fans and counting) and prompting donations.

 It’s wonderful that this simple Web page created so much momentum, but its success is a by-product of a well-written article that supports the foundation’s mission.